Teyras/MT/text/chapters/340_scheduling_evaluation.md

 for `single_spt` and, to some extent, `single_edf`.
 The `oagm` algorithm does not seem to be affected, possibly due to the other metrics it uses for ordering the queue.

+The last subject of our evaluation were the makespans (total time it takes to process a workload) of the individual queue managers.
+A selection of comparison plots can be seen in Figure \ref{lb-makespans}.
+In most workloads, the queue managers exhibit very similar makespans.
+An exception to this trend are the `multi_ll_imprecise` and `multi_rand2_imprecise`, whose makespans are longer.
+A plausible explanation of this is that they fail to balance the load on the individual workers due to not being able to estimate the length of their queues well enough.

+It is worth noting that using the imprecise estimator does not seem to affect queue managers that keep a single queue nearly as much.
+It can be conjectured that the estimation error becomes a problem only when many estimates are summed, which is the case with multiple-queue strategies.

+On the `long+short_small` workload, the `oagm_oracle` algorithm seems to have finished with a slightly shorter makespan than the other algorithms.
+However, even if this was more than a random occurence, we would not prefer it over `single_spt` because of its tendency to cause large relative waiting times for some jobs (as shown in Figure \ref{lb-rel-wait-time-histogram}).

+![A comparison of makespans for individual queue managers and selected workloads
+\label{lb-makespans}](img/lb/makespans-selection.tex)

 ![TODO
 \label{lb-rel-wait-time-histogram}](img/lb/rel_wait_time,uniform_large,long+short_small.tex)